darrenjw/fp-ssc-course/JAX/Readme.md

     Array([ 4.,  8., 12.,  6.], dtype=float32)

+Mapping can be parallelised, and JAX will do this automatically.
 We can also reduce them.

 ``` python
 jl.reduce(v, 0.0, lambda x,y: x+y, [0])